 There are three standard fits: traditional, slim, and extra slim.
 They apply to a lot of different types of shirts, including dress shirts and casual shirts.
 However, each fit is applied in slightly different measurements depending on the type of shirt.

 Dress shirts are generally a lot slimmer compared to casual shirts, even in their traditional fit.
-It is more tightly hugging.
+It's more tightly hugging.
 It should just be enough for you to be able to close around your waist but not too loose like a casual shirt.

 If dress shirts can make you feel slightly uncomfortable due to its hugging fit, then you’ll definitely find the casual shirt more laid back to wear.
 We still recommend getting a slim casual shirt for a more tapered look, though.
 It doesn’t mean that if you’re wearing a casual shirt, you can’t look stylish and refined anymore.
 Just don’t expect your casual shirt to come in the same slimmer silhouette that most dress shirts come in.